GoodReader is a file viewer with many powerful features, most of which address PDF and TXT viewing.

 Here you will find a brief description of GoodReader's features with links to more detailed manuals.

 There are two types of viewing engines - the ones that we've written ourselves, and the built-in device's standard viewing engine.
 Our own engines provide great flexibility and many additional features not found in the built-in engine (for example, opening very large files).
-The built-in engine is very powerful and knows many file formats, but has many limitations and no additional features.
+The built-in engine, the same as found in Safari and Mail apps, is very powerful and knows many file formats, but has many limitations and no additional features.